 Checking of protection information consists of the following operations performed by the controller.
 If bit 2 of the Protection Information Check (PRCHK) field of the command is set to '1', then the controller compares the protection information Guard field to the CRC-16 computed over the logical block data.
-If bit 1 of the PRCHK field is set to '1', then the controller compares unmasked bits in the protection information Application Tag field to the Logical Block Application Tag (LBAT) field in the command.
+If bit 1 of the PRCHK field is set to '1', then the controller compares unmasked bits in the protection information Tag field to the Logical Block Application Tag (LBAT) field in the command.
 A bit in the protection information Application Tag field is masked if the corresponding bit is cleared to '0' in the Logical Block Application Tag Mask (LBATM) field of the command.
 If bit 0 of the PRCHK field is set to '1', then the controller compares the protection information Reference Tag field to the computed reference tag.
-The value of the computed reference tag for the first LBA of the command is the value contained in the Initial Logical Block Reference Tag (ILBRT) field in the command.
+The value of the computed reference tag for the first LBA of the command is the value contained in the Initial Logical Block Reference Tag (ILBRT) or Expected Initial Logical Block Reference Tag (EILBRT) field in the command, for writes and reads respectively.
 The computed reference tag is incremented for each subsequent logical block.
-Unlike DIF Type 1 protection which implicitly uses the least significant four bytes of the LBA, The controller always uses the ILBRT field and requires host software to initialize the ILBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field to the least significant four bytes of the LBRT field t
+Unlike SCSI Protection Information Type 1 protection which implicitly uses the least significant four bytes of the LBA, The controller always uses the ILBRT or EILBRT field and requires host software to initialize the ILBRT or EILBRT field to the least significant four bytes of the LBA, when Type 1 protection is used.

 Protection checking may be disabled as a side effect of the value of the protection information Application Tag and Reference Tag fields regardless of the state of the PRCHK field in the command.
-If the namespace is formatted for Type 1 or Type 2 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Tag has a value of FFFFh.
-If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the State of the PRCHK field when the protection information Tag has a value of FFFFh.
-If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the protection information checks are disabled regardless of the protection information checks are disabled regardless of the protection checks are di
+If the namespace is formatted for Type 1 or Type 2 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh.
+If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the state of the PRCHK field when the protection information formation checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the protection information checks a